 - A full edit: we will fix all language issues (grammar, usage, spelling, punctuation, run-on sentences, sentence fragments, inappropriate transitions, and all other issues).

 - A predictive band score (accurate to within a half band, based on our experience assessing hundreds of test samples.)

 - Highlighted problem areas: we will point out content issues such as illogical connections, a failure to address the topic directly, unsupported arguments, irrelevant examples, and so on.

-- Cohesion & Coherence: These criteria measure your ability to construct logical, flowing, and easy-to-understand reading.
-This includes your use of transitions and linking terms, conjunctions and punctuation, pronouns, and complete sentences.
-You will also be measured on your ability to elaborate on points made and the strength and relevance of the support you provide for these, as well as the effectiveness of examples used.
+- Cohesion & Coherence: These criteria measure your ability to construct a logical, flowing, and easy-to-understand reading.
+This includes use of transitions and linking terms, conjunctions and punctuation, pronouns, and complete sentences.
+You will also be scored on your ability to elaborate on points made and the strength and relevance of the support you provide for these, as well as the effectiveness of examples used.
 You will also need to demonstrate an understanding of basic paragraphing standards, such as topic and ending sentences.

-- Lexical Resource: This criteria measures your ability to use vocabulary correctly in terms of parts of speech, spelling, and meaning.
+- Lexical Resource: This criterion measures your ability to use vocabulary correctly in terms of parts of speech, spelling, and meaning.
 It also measures the appropriateness of words choices in terms of context and effectiveness, as well as variety and naturalness.
 Lastly, it measures your ability to use idiomatic language.

 - Grammatical Range & Accuracy: This criterion measures your mastery of basic grammar rules, for example article use, subject-verb agreement, verb tenses (use and variety), clauses and phrases, and others.
 It also measures ability to vary sentence structures, and utilize various stylistic tools.